- Digitalization & Tech Landscape in Southeast Asia

 ASEAN Free Trade Agreement (AFTA)

-The Association of Southeast Asian Nations (ASEAN) Free Trade Area (AFTA) is a commerce bloc agreement that supports local trade and industry in all ASEAN nations while also promoting economic integration with regional and international partners.
+The ASEAN Free Trade Area (AFTA) promotes local trade and manufacturing, enhancing economic integration with regional and international partners.
 It is one of the world’s largest and most important free trade areas (FTAs), driving some of the world’s major multilateral forums and blocs, such as the Asia-Pacific Economic Cooperation, East Asia Summit, and Regional Comprehensive Economic Partnership.

 - Eliminating 99% of all tariffs